GoodbyeKittyy/Inventory-Management-Dashboard/README.md

 ## Description

 This project provides Inventory Management using Power BI, useful for Warehouse/ In-plant Inventory Managers to effectively control the Inventory levels and also maintain the Service Levels.
-Concepts integrated include the following:
+Below is a non-exhaustive list of concepts integrated include the following:

 1. ABC Classification
 2. XYZ Classification